 Gas and Oil's responsibilities include regulating the effects of gas and oil operations both on and below the surface, issuing permits, client assistance programs, inspection of well sites and gathering pipelines, reclamation of abandoned well sites, protection of correlative rights, and promotion of resource conservation practices.
 Learn more about the history of Gas and Oil in Virginia »

-Gas and Oil issues mining permits and licenses for all commercial mineral mining operations in the Commonwealth.
-The permit application includes suitable operating plans to ensure that mining is conducted in an environmentally sound manner.
+Gas and Oil issues mining permits for all ground-disturbing geophysical exploration, exploration wells, development wells and gathering pipelines in the Commonwealth.
 Learn more about how to apply for a permit »

 Inspection and Enforcement